-A product's lifetime is intended as the duration of the period that starts at the moment a product is released for use after manufacturing or recovery and ends at the moment a product becomes obsolete.
-Its durability drives a longer product lifetime, meaning the ability to "function as required, under specified conditions of use, maintenance and repair, until a limiting event prevents its functioning."
+A product's lifetime is intended as the duration of the period that starts at the moment a product is released for use after manufacturing or recovery and ends at the moment a product becomes obsolete.39 Its durability drives a longer product lifetime, meaning the ability to "function as required, under specified conditions of use, maintenance and repair, until a limiting event prevents its functioning."40

 A product's technical lifetime and functional lifetime enable its durability.
 The technical lifetime is the time span or number of usage cycles for which a product is considered to function as required, under defined conditions of use, until a first failure occurs.
 The functional lifetime is the time a product is used until the requirements of the user are no longer met, due to the economics of operation, maintenance and repair or obsolescence.
-While the technical lifetime is part of the intrinsic properties of the product, the conditions created around the product determine its functional lifetime.
+While the technical lifetime is part of the intrinsic properties of the product, the conditions created around the product determine its functional lifetime.41 product actual lifetime average product actual lifetime

-We developed CTI's actual lifetime indicator with the intention of driving companies to develop an understanding of a product's average life duration.
-This is the lifespan that the product actually experiences, on average, rather than design life or warranty period.
+We developed CTI's actual lifetime indicator with the intention of driving companies to develop an understanding of a product's average life duration.40 This is the lifespan that the product actually experiences, on average, rather than design life or warranty period.